walidelnozahy/cloud/docs/cli.md

 ### `open`

-Opens the dashboard to the current service in your default browser.
+Opens the dashboard to the current app in your default browser.

 ### `docs`